-Large-scale performances take place in the fully-equipped Blake Theatre and, occasionally, St. Mary’s Priory Church.
-The Theatre seats 550, houses a Steinway Model D concert grand piano, and is used extensively by outside organizations for professional performances, including those of the Merlin Music Society www.merlinmusic.org.
+Large-scale performances take place in the fully-equipped Blake Theatre, St. Mary’s Priory Church, the Wyastone Concert hall and, occasionally, in other off-site national venues in both Cardiff and London.
+The theatre seats 550, houses a Steinway Model M grand piano, and is used extensively by outside organizations for professional performances.
 Services, and very occasionally performances, take place in the School Chapel, a space which houses a number of works of art and is much valued by the School.

 The department maintains a large, comprehensive, and well-maintained stock of orchestral and band instruments, which are leased to pupils at low rates for use in School ensembles, though musicians are encouraged to acquire their own instruments when possible.